shyamfec/NucleiSegNet/README.md

 * P.S.
 A link to the data set file will be sent as soon as possible.

-## KMC liver Histopathology Imagesdataset
+## KMC liver Histopathology dataset
 https://drive.google.com/drive/u/2/folders/1_lLVLKIqkpQa2YBC_76RUOXLLtdDIBoE

 If you find this dataset and code helpful, please cite our work: